Skip to contents

 Performance Tips

-1. Start with metadata only: Use extract_individuals = FALSE when exploring
+1. Start with extract_individuals = FALSE to explore metadata before pulling tree data

 Troubleshooting